Is Beekeeping Agriculture?

 Agricultural Products Of Bees

-Bees produce a variety of agricultural products the most prominent of which is honey.
-The use of honey by humans may date back as far 9,000 years ago.
+Bees produce various agricultural products, the most prominent of which is honey.
+The use of honey by humans may date back as far as 9,000 years ago.
 It’s also been used for medicinal purposes for thousands of years.

 In addition to honey, the hives provide us with other agricultural products: beeswax, royal jelly, pollen, and propolis.